3MFConsortium/spec_materials/3MF Materials Extension.md

 | --- | --- | --- | --- | --- |
 | multi | **CT_Multi** | required |   |   |

-A \<multiproperties> element acts as a container for \<multi> elements which combine multiple property indices into a single index.
-The order of these elements forms an implicit 0-based index that is referenced by other elements, such as the \<object> and \<triangle> elements.
+A \<multiproperties> element acts as a container for \<multi> elements which are indexable groups of property indices.
+The order of these elements forms an implicit 0-based array that is referenced by other elements, such as the \<object> and \<triangle> elements.

-The pids list enumerates property group indices in the order in which they are layered and blended.
+The pids list enumerates property group IDs in the order in which they are layered and blended.
 The pids list MUST NOT contain more than one reference to a material (base or composite).
 The pids list MUST NOT contain more than one reference to a colorgroup.
 The pids list MUST NOT contain any references to a multiproperties.
 A producer MAY define multiple \<multiproperties> containers, for instance to layer textures in a different order or to specify a different material.

 A material, if included, MUST be positioned as the first element in the list forming the first layer, with color information – texture or colors, in subsequent layers.
 This arrangement describes the composition of an object by defining the enclosed “shell” on top of which the other layers in the multi-properties are blended.